j-easy/easy-batch/README.md

 You can contribute to the project with pull requests on GitHub, your are welcome.

+If you believe you found a bug, please consider sending a pull request with a JUnit test that fails.

 For any further question, you can use the [forum](https://groups.google.com/d/forum/easy-batch) or chat with the team on [Gitter](https://gitter.im/benas/easy-batch).

-Many thanks upfront!